The circular economy: creating new jobs

 - Observing trends and circulating new ideas and concepts – including those pertaining to the circular economy – among its customers.
-BNP Paribas does this through L'Atelier BNP Paribas, and through occasional efforts such as the Wave project, which celebrates collective ingenuity.
+BNP Paribas does this through L'Atelier BNP Paribas, and through occasional efforts such as the Wave project (unavailable link), which celebrates collective ingenuity.

 - Taking collective action together with other banking establishments, for additional impact.
 For example, banks promoted pro-climate action during COP21: a cause connected to the circular economy, via the energy transition.